antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - [FromNamed] - if the method has parameters, then list (![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) And - for iteration)
 - - - ParameterNamedService - what service do you use (![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) And - for iteration)
 - - - Local variable names - operationModel(WhereNamed)[FromNamed]ParameterNamedService

-#### NamedViewModel

-- Global variable names - _namedViewModel
-- How are private methods created in this class ?
-- - numberQQ${InWhatMethod?}QQ${WhichMethodTriggersTheCreationOfAPrivateMethod?}
-- - - How are private methods to private methods created in this class ?
-- - - - numberBranchNumberQQ${InWhatMethod?}QQ${WhichMethodTriggersTheCreationOfAPrivateMethod?}
-- - - - - How are private methods to private methods to private methods created in this class ?
-- - - - - - numberBranchNumberBranchNumberQQ${InWhatMethod?}QQ${WhichMethodTriggersTheCreationOfAPrivateMethod?}
-- - Example:
-- - - firstQQ${InWhatMethod?}QQ${WhichMethodTriggersTheCreationOfAPrivateMethod?}
-- - - - firstBranchOneQQ${InWhatMethod?}QQ${WhichMethodTriggersTheCreationOfAPrivateMethod?}
-- - - - - firstBranchOneBranchOneQQ${InWhatMethod?}QQ${WhichMethodTriggersTheCreationOfAPrivateMethod?}
-- - Minimum and maximum two 'QQ' - needed as a separator that helps to quickly understand what this method does